-- 3) Weight Range And Increments Vary (A Lot).
+- 3) Weight Range And Increment Variety

-- 4) Buy An Adjustable Dumbbell With A Good Shape.
+- 4) Adjustable Dumbbell Shape

-- 5) Weight Plate Material Affects Cost & Durability.
+- 5) Weight Plate Material Affects Cost & Durability

-- 6) Plastic Components Can Break!
+- 6) Plastic Components That Can Break

-- 7) Handle MSS (Material, Shape, & Size).
+- 7) Handle MSS (Material, Shape, & Size)

 - 8) Consider Knurling When Buying Adjustable Dumbbells.

-- 9) Don’t Buy An Adjustable Dumbbell That’s Too Long.
+- 9) Don’t Buy An Adjustable Dumbbell That’s Too Long

-- 10) Poundage Readouts Are Often Overlooked.
+- 10) Poundage Readouts Are Often Overlooked

 - 11) Buy A Good Looking Adjustable Dumbbell.

-- 13) Buy Adjustable Dumbbells With Brand Reputation.
+- 13) Buy Adjustable Dumbbells With Brand Reputation

-- 14) Warranty and Customer Support.
+- 14) Warranty and Customer Support

-- 15) Justifying Price When Buying Adjustable Dumbbells.
+- 15) Price Justification For Adjustable Dumbbells.